Markets.com vs Spreadex Comparison

 Does Markets.com offer MetaTrader?
 Does Spreadex offer MetaTrader?

 For MetaTrader Markets.com provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5), while Spreadex provides neither of these.
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers.

 How do Markets.com and Spreadex differ in terms of minimum deposit?
 What about average spreads and funding options?

 Markets.com requires a minimum deposit of $100, while Spreadex requires a minimum deposit of $0.
-From our testing we found Markets.com offers spreads of 1.9 (as of Oct 2019), while Spreadex offers spreads of -1.
-Markets.com supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for popular funding options, where Spreadex supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit)., neither have PayPal (Deposit/Withdraw)
+From our testing we found Markets.com offers spreads of 1.9, while Spreadex offers spreads of N/A. Markets.com supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for popular funding options, where Spreadex supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit)..
+Neither have PayPal (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, Markets.com or Spreadex?
+Which broker offers more tradeable asset classes, Markets.com or Spreadex?